anvie/frappe-mcp/README.md

 cargo run -- --config frappe-mcp.conf analyze --app-dir /path/to/frappe-bench/apps/your-app
 ```

-This generates an `analyzed_output.toml` file with structured information about your app's modules and DocTypes.
+This generates an `analyzed_output.dat` file with structured information about your app's modules and DocTypes.

 ## Project Structure